-To create a "livable" regional center with first-class office, retail and high-end restaurants in a pedestrian and bicycle-oriented environment that serves as a regional example of high quality design standards.
-The City of Dunwoody works in partnership with the Perimeter Community Improvement Districts (PCIDs) to implement and compliment the framework plan and projects identified in the Perimeter Center.
-The City will collaborate with the PCIDs in connection with the development of the 2010 update to the LCI study.
-Livable Centers Initiative study (LCI) and its five year updates.
+To create a "livable" regional center with first-class office, retail and high-end restaurants in a pedestrian oriented pedestrian and bicycle-oriented environment that serves as a regional example of high quality design standards.
+The City of Dunwoody works in partnership with the Perimeter Community Improvement Districts (P-CIDs) (PCIDs) to implement and compliment the framework plan and projects identified in the Perimeter Center Livable Centers Initiative study (LCI) and its five-year updates.